d-bhattacharya/d-bhattacharya.github.io/index.md

 Prior to Columbia, I earned my BSc and MEng at Cornell University, where I majored in computer science and minored in linguistics. <br />
 At Cornell, I was fortunate to work with [Professor Thomas Davidson](https://www.thomasrdavidson.com/) <br /> and [Professor Marten van Schijndel](https://vansky.github.io/).

-As of 2022, I am a [Croucher Scholar](https://scholars.croucher.org.hk/).
-As of June 2023, my graduate work is supported by an NSF EAGER Award.
+As of Fall 2022, I am a [Croucher Scholar](https://scholars.croucher.org.hk/).
+As of Summer 2023, my graduate work is supported by an NSF EAGER Award.